Pradyumna-1/ipradyumna/README.md

 - [Authors](#authors)

 ## 🧐 About <a name = "about"></a>
+This is the official open source repository of my personal portfolio website.

+⚡️ It is built on the latest technologies, trying to put together as much of what I have learned into practice.\
-⚡️ My personal portfolio which features some of my github projects as well.\
+⚡️ It features some of my github projects as well.\
 ⚡️ It is fully responsive & user friendly website.\
 ⚡️ It supports both dark mode and light mode.\
 ⚡️ It has five sections like Home, About, Skills, Projects & Contact.